modernatx/rna_theophylline_free_energy_calculations/fe_calcs_with_0_or_2_mg/README.md

 Free energy calculations are set up using the BFEE2 tool:

 For the default method of FEP and TI calculations, 40 and 30 windows are chosen (1-40winCmplx_30winLig), respectively for the complex and ligand-only systems.
-In some cases we explored deviations to lambda protocol, such as doubling the lambda windows or sampling.
+In some cases, we explored deviations to lambda protocol, such as doubling the lambda windows or sampling.
 For all ligands and for only the condition: {1-150KCl_Mg}, we ran only the ligand-bound system with 80 windows (2-80winCmplx)

 Free energy calculations can be submitted to "g5.4xlarge" instances for running with NAMD.